instead-hub/instead/doc/stead3_en.md

 end
 ```

-_Внимание!_ direct mode can be used to create a simple arcade games.
+_Caution!_ direct mode can be used to create a simple arcade games.
 In some
 cases, you may want to remove the pointer mouse.
 For example, when the game is
 controlled only with keyboard.